jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Protocols/Protocol for Algae Culturing.md

 9. In the biosafety cabinet, pipette 10 uL of algae into each of the two chambers of the hemacytometer
 10. Count total viable cells (cells with color) in four corner squares and center square
 11. When counting, count any cells on the bottom line and right line of each square
-12. Count total non viable cells (cells with no color) on the bottom line and right line of each square

 - To clean the hemocytometer after use:
 	- Fill a small beaker with lab glassware soap and water and fill another beaker with DI water